 I started with these apple juice bottles.
 I have long admired these bottles — I love the contrast of the big round barrel and the teeny little handle — and was glad to finally come up with a project where I could use them.
 The juice is good too!
 I got impatient waiting for the family to finish up the contents, so I had my oldest son pour what was left into another pitcher, then I washed out the inside.

-Next, I used my handy mini scraper tool to take off the label.
+Next, for my Christmas lights in a bottle project, I used my handy mini scraper tool to take off the label.
 This tool is basically a straight edge razor blade with a handle.
 When you’re done using it, you can flip the blade upside down so the sharp part is hidden in the handle.
 Such a useful tool!
 I use it to take sticky things off windows and other glass — no chemicals required.

 Once the bottle was clean and label free, it was time to drill through the glass.
 We used a 3/8″ drill bit designed for glass and tile.
 The drilling takes a little while — maybe 20 minutes — because you can’t go too fast.
 The drilling will create white dust (I guess it’s technically sand) and as the hole gets bigger, it will smoke a bit from the heat.